 Weight Management for Kids

-Locations: Detroit, West Bloomfield, Troy and Canton
+Locations: Detroit, West Bloomfield and Troy

 Let's Get Healthy! is an educational program for overweight youth ages 9 to 13.
 The program uses a multidisciplinary approach, including a pediatrician, behavioral therapist, registered dietitian and an athletic trainer.
 The program focuses on behavior modification and education rather than weight loss.